 Whether you’re an experienced electrician or one who’s looking to get into the automotive or HVAC line of business, then this product is great for you.
 I definitely suggest this as one of the best designed and sturdy pieces of equipment on the market.

 The Fluke 88V is by far one of the best on the market today for both standard automotive and hybrid alike.
-While the price is a bit steep, there is no doubt that this multimeter has the competition beat in terms of functionality and durability.
+While the price is a bit steep, there is no doubt that this digital multimeter has the competition beat in terms of functionality and durability.

 What makes this device so great is that it not only can it do the standard conventional measurements, but it can do many more advanced ones including RPM, peak min/max, low pass filter, and pulse width measurements.
 All this without sacrificing quality and accuracy.